robocomp/grasping/components/viriatoGraspingPyrep/README.md

 make
 ```

+-   Open 3 separate terminals.

+-   In the first terminal, run `objectPoseEstimationRGB` component.

+-   In the second terminal, run `objectPoseEstimationRGBD` component.

 -   Make sure first that you have commented this two lines, in case you have them :
  ```
 export LD_LIBRARY_PATH=$COPPELIASIM_ROOT
 export QT_QPA_PLATFORM_PLUGIN_PATH=$COPPELIASIM_ROOT
 ```

--   Start the component using the script `run.sh`.
+-   Start the component, using the script `run.sh`, in the third terminal.